 Why is the colour of Islam Green?

 This is very much linked to what the optimal state of existence as described in the Holy Quran, which is the ‘greenness’.
 The greenness refers to the state of Paradise for the believers as a gift from the Creator.

 The green colour is mentioned in many occasions in the Holy Quran.
 For example:

 Reclining on green cushions and rich carpets of beauty (Sura 55, v.
 76).
-The green colour has been adopted by a few states in their flag, such as Pakistan and Saudi Arabia.

 Upon them will be green jewels of fine silk